Published on April 11th, 2018 | by Alex Obert0

 “Chris Daniels and I had a lot of input on that.
 We knew exactly the feel of the song, we knew exactly the rhythm.
 We knew exactly, exactly what we wanted and Dale Oliver was gracious enough to really hear us out.
 He’d give us something and we wanted a couple things changed and he changed them for us and the finished product really, really suits our characters.”

 “Replacing ‘Never Gonna Stop’ wasn’t my choice.
 The copyright ran out on ‘Never Gonna Stop.’
 And the way that started is, I tore my labrum in my shoulder, but I didn’t get surgery, so I ended up having a month off.
 So I threw a shot in the dark.
 I always hated that ‘You Think You Know Me’ music because it never fit me and what I actually listen to.
 I had actually said that I wanted to use this Black Label Society song and they were like, “Okay, well here’s our version of it.”
 And it just sounded like a bad rip-off with this cheesy voice.
-The guys that did Big Show’s music and they did this version of Black Label and it was just not good.
-It just sounded like a bad rip-off.
+The guys that did Big Show’s music did this version of Black Label and it was just not good.
 Rob Zombie, he had a new album coming out and I asked, “Can we get this?”
 It was a shot in the dark.
 The following week, they brought me a copy of the CD, ‘The Sinister Urge’, and I was just like, “Oh, really?
 Holy shit!”
 I didn’t think that was gonna happen.
 So I had four tracks and they said the album hasn’t been released, so you can’t let anybody hear this.
 And I said, “Okay.
 ‘Never Gonna Stop.’”
 So [after coming back from injury], I used it and really, really liked it.
 And then when I came back from the neck injury, they were like, “Okay, well we can’t use it.”
 And also if you watch DVDs, it’s never on the DVDs.
 So they piped in my original music.

 When I was out with my neck injury, I met Mark Tremonti.
 I met him at a Metallica show, actually.
 And I went back to his place after and he played me what would end up being the first ‘Alter Bridge’ album.
 I heard ‘Metalingus’ and I was like, “Dude, can I use that when I come back?”
 And he said, “Yeah!
 Of course!”
 So that ended up being the genesis of it and when I heard it, it was actually Mark singing.
 It hadn’t been Myles yet.
 So it was in its infancy, but I had heard that song.
 I was like, ‘Okay, that’s gonna be what I come to the ring to,’ and that’s how that all started!”